monkberry/monkberry.github.io/docs/templating.md

 ### Default values

-Render of view contains two phase: node creation and update of node content with data.
+The view rendering process consists of two phases: first we create the node and then we update the node content with data.
-Some times data for view does not available and it's use full to place come data as default.
+Sometimes the data for the view is not available at the time of rendering, and we have to specify default values.
-Best way to do it is use logical _OR_ operator `||`.
+The best way to do it is to use logical _OR_ operator `||`.

 ```twig
 <div class="foo {{ modify || 'baz' }}">